 A Paid Shout-Out is when you approach a large Instagram influencer and pay them to share content of yours on their own feed.

 This would include sharing a post of ours, tagging our IG handle in the caption to give credit and temporarily placing our link in their bio so they can divert their followers to our link.
+You can also do this with Instagram stories and exchange shout-outs this way!

 Huge influencers tend to only feature your post for 24 hours top end, then they take it down.
 So make sure the influencer you are paying to feature your content is worthwhile, especially if you are bootstrapping and don’t have much money to spare.
 You need a good ROI.